duytq94/flutter-chat-demo/README.md

 * Clone this repo
 * Run `flutter packages get`
 * Run `flutter run` (remember open simulator or connect physical device, iOS auto run additional command `pod install`)

+## Big update
+* Jun, 4th, 2021 — Migrating to Flutter 2 and using Dart sound null safety, so maybe some template code in this article is outdated, please check source code for the latest.
+* Oct, 2th, 2021 - Apply provider & restructure